Admissions Requirements

 High School (Dual Enrollment) Students

 You may only register or add courses that are listed on your High School Permit to Attend Form.
 If you wish to add a class not listed on the Permit to Attend Form, you must complete another form.
-When registering for a Dance or Kinesiology class, you must request an add code from the instructor on the first day of class.
+When registering for a Dance or Kinesiology class, you must request an add authorization from the instructor on the first day of class.
 Registration prior to the first day of class is not possible.
 Please make sure you DROP your class(es) if you are no longer able to attend.
 Check the Admissions and Records Registration Calendar for drop dates.

 If you need further assistance, you may make an appointment with Maria Lopez, Admissions and Records Specialist.